Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 * Why do they want it?
 Why do they want that?
 (Keep going)
 * When they reach out to you, are they feeling stressed, worried, uncertain, or overwhelmed by anything?
 * Is there anything in the way of them getting what they need?
+* What is important about your product to current customers? (ask them)

 ***philo copy bit***